 Students who wish to receive credit for academic work completed in non-traditional ways or through non-educational sources may be able to obtain credit by taking and passing a departmental examination.
 (Policy 3900.1)

-A list of courses approved for credit by examination is established by the Office of the Vice President of Student Services and is available here and can also be found in the Evaluations Office.
+A list of courses approved for credit by examination is established by the Office of the Vice President of Instruction and is available here and can also be found in the Evaluations Office.

 Examinations for courses not on the approved list must be requested from the chair of the department in which the course is offered.

 Credit by examination is not available for any course that a student has audited or for which a student has received a grade or symbol of any kind on a transcript.
 If the student is currently enrolled in the course, no more than 20 percent of the class meeting time may have elapsed.